Women in Trinidad and Tobago: Workforce participation

 Trinidad and Tobago's female labour is also lower than some of its (commonly compared to) neighbouring countries.
-From 2000 to 2009, Barbados and Jamaica's rates averaged 65.1 per cent and 57.4 per cent, respectively.
+From 2000 to 2009, Barbados and Jamaica's rates averaged 65.1 percent and 57.4 percent, respectively.

 According to the 2012 National Gender Policy, despite high levels of education and employment, women are still the primary care-givers in the society with the majority of the responsibility for raising children, performing housework, taking care of the sick, the aging and elderly, and the disabled, and managing many of community-based organizations.